2026

 On Friday October 18, 2024 an excited group of Willows children visited Thompson Rivers University carpentry shop and met with the Women in Trades students who generously donated a wonderful tool bench to Cariboo!
 Thank you friends, we are very happy with our new tools!

-Cariboo Child Care Society is thrilled to provide a glimpse of our updated, pandemic friendly outside play space.
-We are so grateful to funding provided through United Way, British Columbia and the Government of Canada’s Community Services Recovery Fund which has supported the redevelopment of our yard to create small play spaces for individual groups of children that will facilitate continued safe operations should we ever face such challenging circumstances as experienced during COVID-19.
+Cariboo Child Care Society is thrilled to share a glimpse of our updated, pandemic-friendly outdoor play space.
+We are incredibly grateful for the funding provided through United Way British Columbia and the Government of Canada’s Community Services Recovery Fund, which supported the redevelopment of our yard.
+These improvements have created smaller, defined play spaces for individual groups of children, helping ensure safe operations should we ever face challenges like those experienced during COVID-19.

 Goodbye Gay!

-Cariboo Child Care Society bids a fond farewell to Gay Rhodes – a dedicated and dear early childhood educator who has committed the past 24 years to serving children and families in our Cariboo community.
+In 2024 Cariboo Child Care Society bids a fond farewell to Gay Rhodes – a dedicated and dear Early Childhood Educator who has committed the past 24 years to serving children and families in our Cariboo community.
 We will miss Gay every day and wish her a very happy retirement.

 Six Cariboo staff walked the stage at Thompson Rivers University convocation ceremonies in June 2024.
 Erin, Kim, Shira and Meghan received their certificates in Early Childhood Education while Anjali and Joycy received Masters in Education.
 CONGRATULATIONS – we are so proud of you all!!